selimanac/defold-daabbcc/README.md

 ## Platforms

-Supported platforms: **Web, MacOS and Linux (64bit)**.
-(Windoz version is coming soon)
+Supported platforms: **Web, Windows, MacOS and Linux (64bit)**.
+It is also available for mobile but I couldn't test it yet.

-There is a problem about the compiling lib for Windoz on Defold.
-More info can be found [here](https://forum.defold.com/t/compiling-native-extension-lib-for-windows/17377).

 ## What is this for?

 First of all, **this is not a complete collision library/solution**.
 Basically it is a Broad Phase collision for fast overlap checking.
 You have to handle precise collision yoursef.
 This library contains experimental narrow phase collision detection functionalty.